Are you ready to serve?

 Do I get to choose my location?

-Yes, you have the option to choose from hundreds of SM positions that are available.
+Yes, you have the option to choose from hundreds of volunteer positions that are available.

 What kinds of opportunities are available?